Current Affairs-Topics

 Final Thoughts

 The ARISE Cities Forum 2025, held on October 9, 2025, in New Delhi, highlighted the growing role of cities as frontline actors in global climate action.
-Over 200 delegates from 60 cities across 25 countries participated, including local governments, national representatives, and international organizations.
+Over 200 delegates from 60 cities across 25 countries participated, including local governments, national representatives, and international organisations.

 It calls for inclusive governance, nature-based solutions, climate finance access, and Global South leadership.
 With discussions on digital planning tools, green transitions, and circular urban systems, the ARISE Cities Forum 2025 underscores that cities are vital partners in translating global climate commitments into local, actionable solutions.